haani-niyaz/puppeteer/README.md

 <sub> A portion of this image was sourced from <a href="https://www.freepik.com/free-photos-vectors/business">Author Dooder - Freepik.com</a></sub>

-## Motivation

-TBA.

 ## Installation

 `pip install --user git+https://github.com/haani-niyaz/puppeteer.git`

+## Motivation

+Git is a powerful tool but managing environments as 'branches' in my experience can quickly become non trivial.
+A better way is the [Github git flow](https://guides.github.com/introduction/flow/).
+Combined with the alternative style of setting up your [repository structure](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#alternative-directory-layout) proivdes a straight forward and simple workflow to manage your Ansible projects.

+### Benefits

+- Less time spent fighting configuration drift between branches
+- Follow a human friendly process instead of relying on git command flows e.g: `git cherry-pick` to bring across specific changes from one branch to another.
+- Master branch is protected from inheriting broken changes; Anything in the `master` branch is deployable.
+- Rolling back is quick and easy; zero code touch since we deploy from our stable `master` branch.
+- Etc.

+### Where does `puppeteer` fit in?

+`puppeteer` is designed to conform to the above methodology and provides the shortcuts to enable this workflow.

 ## Quick Start

 ### Setup

-Add a `.puppeteer.yml` file to your ansible control repo.
+Add a `.puppeteer.yml` file to your ansible repo.
 An example is provided below:

 ```
  # Mandatory to provide environments